 Calagator is a unified calendar for the technology community of Portland, and it often lists upcoming data science conferences & workshops.
 You also have the option to take a few days to hit big events in California and Washington.

-- TechFest NW: Billed as a “Global Tech Conference on the Upper Left Coast,” this Portland event attracts experts in tech, design, entrepreneurship, and innovation (and data scientists).
-It’s held in conjunction with PitchFest NW – a conference designed for startups.
+3. TechFest NW: Billed as a “Global Tech Conference on the Upper Left Coast,” this Portland event attracts experts in tech, design, entrepreneurship, and innovation (and data scientists).

 Data Science Jobs in Oregon

-Intel has been the state’s largest tech employer for many a year, but it’s not the only big cheese on campus (so to speak).
+Intel has been a major tech employer in the state for many a year, but it’s not the only big cheese on campus (so to speak).
 Portland, in particular, is stacked with opportunities:

 Data Scientist Salaries in Oregon